PeachScript/vue-infinite-loading/docs/guide/use-with-el-table.md

 </div>
 ```

 No special handling is required in the logic.
-This plugin should alread work, just like the preview on the right!
+This plugin should already work, just like the preview on the right!